OpenLMIS/openlmis-template-service/FLYWAY.md

 successful.
 In this case, the recommended upgrade set of steps would be:
   * Perform a full backup of the database.
   * Do an in-place upgrade.
-  * If the upgrade fails, revert the code and revert the database to the backup.
+  * If the upgrade fails, revert the deployed service and revert the database to the backup.
 * Do not use database dumps or diffs to auto-generate a migration script.
 (NO pg_dumps!)
 * Try to provide comments on table columns.
 This is especially important as reports access database tables directly.